Trauma Counseling: Mental Health & Trauma Therapy

 • Chronic pain or nausea

-• Blaming yourself for the traumatic incident
+• Self-blame for the traumatic incident

-• Constant anger or shame
+• Consistent anger or shame

-• Thoughts of self harm or harming others
+• Thoughts of self-harm or harming others

-If you have any of these mental health symptoms or feelings related to post traumatic stress disorder or trauma, it may be time for you to talk to seek out mental health resources to treat trauma and learn healthy coping skills.
-It can be helpful to reach out to friends and family for support or speak with a licensed therapist who is specifically trained to provide trauma-informed care.
-You may have trouble keeping a job, having a lasting relationship, and caring for yourself.
-In addition, continual stress can contribute to physical problems like heart disease or stroke.
+It can be helpful to reach out to friends and family for support or speak with a licensed counselor who is specifically trained to provide trauma-informed care.
 In some cases, it may be beneficial to combine treatment options.
-A trained professional can help you address memories, find the best treatment plan, and determine if prescription medications like selective serotonin reuptake inhibitors (SSRIs) may be right for you to heal from trauma.
+A trained professional can help you address memories, find the best treatment plan, and determine if prescription medications like selective serotonin reuptake inhibitors (SSRIs) may be right for you as you heal from trauma.

-Trauma counseling
+Trauma counseling for improved mental health

 Getty